limanwang/limanwang.github.io/index.md

 ---

-## News and Updates✨
+## News and Updates ✨

-- **Oct 2025：**Our paper *MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection* has been accepted to the *IEEE Robotics and Automation Letters (RAL)* and will be presented at *ICRA 2026*.
+- **Oct 2025:** Our paper *MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection* has been accepted to *IEEE Robotics and Automation Letters (RA-L)* and will be presented at *ICRA 2026*.
 See you in Vienna, Austria!
-[Preprint paper download](https://arxiv.org/abs/2507.04351)🔗
+[Preprint](https://arxiv.org/abs/2507.04351) 🔗

-- **April 2025：**Our work *Balancing Rigor and Utility: Mitigating Cognitive Biases in Large Language Models for Multiple-Choice Questions* has been accepted as a full paper publication at [CogSci 2025](https://cognitivesciencesociety.org/cogsci-2025/) and will be presented as a poster.
+- **April 2025:** Our work *Balancing Rigor and Utility: Mitigating Cognitive Biases in Large Language Models for Multiple-Choice Questions* has been accepted as a full paper at [CogSci 2025](https://cognitivesciencesociety.org/cogsci-2025/) and will be presented as a poster.
 See you in San Francisco!
-[Preprint paper download](https://arxiv.org/abs/2406.10999)🔗
+[Preprint](https://arxiv.org/abs/2406.10999) 🔗

-- **June 2024：**Pleased to receive the full scholarship for my PhD studies at the University of York.
+- **June 2024:** I received a full scholarship for my PhD studies at the University of York.

-- **April 2024：**Our work *LLM-SAP: Large Language Models Situational Awareness Based Planning* has been accepted to [ICME 2024 Workshop-MML4SG](https://vista-h.github.io/MML4SG_2024/#/) .
+- **April 2024:** Our work *LLM-SAP: Large Language Models Situational Awareness Based Planning* has been accepted to the [ICME 2024 Workshop on Multimodal Learning for Social Good](https://vista-h.github.io/MML4SG_2024/#/).
 See you in Canada!
-[Proceedings paper download](https://www.computer.org/csdl/proceedings-article/icmew/2024/10645429/1ZNT7zHkzew)🔗
+[Proceedings](https://www.computer.org/csdl/proceedings-article/icmew/2024/10645429/1ZNT7zHkzew) 🔗

-- **March 2024：**Our work *FENet: Focusing Enhanced Network for Lane Detection* has been accepted to [ICME 2024](https://2024.ieeeicme.org/#/) as an Oral paper.
+- **March 2024:** Our work *FENet: Focusing Enhanced Network for Lane Detection* has been accepted to [ICME 2024](https://2024.ieeeicme.org/#/) as an oral paper.
 See you in Canada!
-[Proceedings paper download](https://www.computer.org/csdl/proceedings-article/icme/2024/10687857/20F0GXZBkEU)🔗
+[Proceedings](https://www.computer.org/csdl/proceedings-article/icme/2024/10687857/20F0GXZBkEU) 🔗

-- **Dec 2023：**Our work *Deformable Object Manipulation in Caregiving Scenarios: A Review* has been published on [MDPI Machines Journal](https://www.mdpi.com/2075-1702/11/11/1013#/) 🔗as a journal paper.
+- **Dec 2023:** Our work *Deformable Object Manipulation in Caregiving Scenarios: A Review* has been published in [Machines](https://www.mdpi.com/2075-1702/11/11/1013#/) as a journal paper. 🔗

-- **Nov 2023：**Earned the first-class honors degree (Distinction, GPA4.0) and secured first place in my major for the Master's degree in Intelligent Robotics at the University of York.
+- **Nov 2023:** I received my Master's degree in Intelligent Robotics from the University of York with Distinction, ranking first in my cohort.

-- **June 2023：**Pleased to have achieved 130% annual performance as an NLP algorithm engineer at Schneider Electric (China) Co., Ltd.
+- **June 2023:** I achieved 130% annual performance as an NLP Algorithm Engineer at Schneider Electric (China) Co., Ltd.

-- **Jun 2022：**As an independent inventor, obtained a national invention patent on knowledge graphs and graph algorithms, issued by the [China National Intellectual Property Administration](https://www.cnipa.gov.cn/#/)🔗.
+- **June 2022:** As an independent inventor, I obtained a national invention patent on knowledge graphs and graph algorithms, issued by the [China National Intellectual Property Administration](https://www.cnipa.gov.cn/#/). 🔗